Venice Tourist Information

 Good points: Festa del Redentore; sunshine.

 August is a strange month in Venice.
 Some tourists are kept away by tales of smelly canals, oppressive heat and horrible crowds, but others still flock in.
 You may encounter the odd whiff around Venice - stale damp smells in dark and narrow alleys, for example - but there is really nothing like those myths you may have heard.
 The city is reasonably hygienic nowadays.
 It can be very hot.
 And there are certainly large crowds of tourists, many of them families flocking in for daytrips from their holiday spots outside town.
 The most striking thing, though, is the absence of locals.
 Italians pack up and go on holiday in July and August, sometimes for more than a month.
 In residential parts of Venice you'll see shuttered buildings, shops and restaurants.
-Many businesses close for at least a fortnight - usually around the holiday peak of Ferragosto, the 15th August - and if you are looking for an affordable meal or ordinary shops you can become very frustrated.
+Many businesses close for at least a fortnight - usually around the holiday peak of Ferragosto, the 15th August - and if you are looking for an affordable meal or ordinary shops you can become frustrated.
 Tourist businesses tend to stay open, but many of those serving residents don't.
 More than any other time of year, Venice feels like a Disneyland where tourists have displaced locals.
 Unless you have no choice, I wouldn't advise Venice in August, especially if it is your first trip and you plan to visit the main tourist sights.
 You won't be seeing the city at its best.
-If you do visit in the height of summer, you'll want to escape from the crowds: consider booking a hotel in a quiet area and taking trips to unusual, non-touristy spots like the island of Sant'Erasmo.
+If you do visit in the height of summer, you'll want to escape from the crowds: consider booking a hotel in a quiet area, spending time on the beach, and taking trips to unusual, non-touristy spots like the island of Sant'Erasmo.

 Good points: Not many.
 The weather should be hot.
+The lagoon islands and Lido beach make refreshing get-aways.

 The Venice Film Festival takes place on the Lido at the end of August / beginning of September, lasting a week and a half.
 This doesn't make much of a difference to the main part of Venice, although you may find that expensive hotels are booked up by film industry visitors.
 The city comes back to life as Venetians return from their summer holidays and re-open their businesses.
 The weather is enormously variable.
 You may enjoy a late burst of summer, but temperatures can get much cooler, especially at night.
 Sudden rainstorms are a feature of autumn in Italy, and these can be devastatingly heavy.
 Mosquitoes are another hazard of the season; and visitors are well-advised to take precautions against bites.
 This is generally quite a good time to see Venice, though.
 You are likely to enjoy some sunshine and blue skies, without the crush of crowds or sweltering heat of high summer.